 Are you wondering whether it’s worth visiting Palomino during your Colombia travels?
 In the below guide, I will tell you why once you have arrived you will never want to leave.

-I am a bit wary of writing this article about Palomino, Colombia.
-That is because I am not sure if I want to contribute to advertising this wonderful beach town even more.
+I am a little hesitant to write this article about Palomino, Colombia.
+That’s because I am not sure I want to contribute to making this beautiful beach town even more popular.
 In case it becomes so popular that it loses all its charm.
 But I guess I cannot keep it all for myself, so I might as well tell you all about it.

-Few hours after I arrived in Palomino, a friend staying there already for a couple of months, warned me about the ‘Palomino Curse.’
+A few hours after I arrived in Palomino, a friend who has been staying there for a few months warned me about the ‘Palomino Curse’

-Once you arrived in Palomino, you will never want to leave.
+Once you arrive in Palomino, you will never want to leave.

 I have only spent a week in Palomino, and I only left because I had a La Guajira Cabo de la Vela tour booked already.
 If it weren’t for that – I would definitely stay for longer.
 Palomino is one of my favourite towns in Colombia.

 Some folks arrive and never leave, some return over and over again, and others extend their stay.
 There is something about this town that sucks you in.
 In a good way.

-At first, sight, as you alight from the bus on the main road, it seems like you arrived at the typical Caribbean coast town of Colombia.
-You will be offered hundreds of moto-taxi rides, some tours, tubing and you will feel swamped by the noise ad traffic.
-Cars, buses and motors will drive everywhere, and you will have to navigate your way in order to cross the streets.
-It’s busy, dusty and hot.
+At first glance, when you get off the bus on the main road, it seems as if you have arrived in a typical coastal city of Colombia.
+You will be offered hundreds of moto-taxi rides, some tours, tubing and you will feel swamped by the noise and traffic.
+Cars, buses and motors are everywhere and you will have to navigate your way to cross the streets.
+It is hectic, dusty and hot.

-If you decide to walk to your hostel, you will walk the dirt road, which turns into the river on rainy days.
-You will pass numerous little shops, artisan jewellery stands and various restaurants, as well as tour and activities shops.
+If you decide to walk to your hostel, you will walk along the dirt road that becomes a river on rainy days.
+You will pass numerous small stores, artisan jewellery stands and various restaurants, as well as tour and activities shops.